ceaserkx/Configuring-Wazuh-for-Threat-Intelligence/README.md

 ### Conclusion

 Some steps may have been skipped to shorten the length of procedure section for simplicity.
 However, I hope this project was clear and concise for your review.
 Please feel free to contact me for feedback, suggestions, or comments.
+For other projects, you can go [here](https://github.com/ceaserkx/Project-List-2024).